 Here are 6 steps on how to build your employer branding on social media.
 Leverage your social media presence thoughtfully so that it reduces recruiting costs-per-employee and improves your business’s overall bottom line.

 Step #1.
 Start with an Employer Branding Audit

-The best thing to do to start building an employer brand is to check where you are.
+The best thing to do to start building an employer brand on social networks is to check where you are.
 This includes:

 Analyze your brand’s image and reputation

 The first step towards building your employer branding on social media is knowing where your company stands in the labor market and how potential employees perceive it.
 You can start by checking out how you present yourself on social media platforms, job boards, employer review sites, etc. in addition to your website careers page.